Oaks Bottom Habitat Enhancement Project Overview

 - Enhancing opportunities for environmental education and interpretation of the refuge from the Springwater Trail with a new wildlife viewing platform and an overlook for people to observe nature.

-Oaks Bottom supports many wildlife species that are considered “special status” because they are in decline on a regional or statewide scale.
-These include 44 bird species, three bat species and one amphibian.
+The Oaks Bottom Wildlife Refuge is a 170-acre complex of wetlands, shrublands, and woodlands on the east bank of the Willamette River just north of the Sellwood Bridge.
+The refuge is the largest remaining natural area within the lower Willamette River floodplain and provides important habitat for fish and wildlife, including threatened salmon and over 175 bird species.
+Oaks Bottom also supports many wildlife species that are considered “special status” because they are in decline on a regional or statewide scale.
+These include 44 bird species, three bat species and one amphibian species.

-Portland Parks & Recreation (PP&R) manages the site as an important habitat area and an inviting place to view wildlife in the heart of the city.
-The Springwater Corridor, a portion of the region’s trail network, bisects the western edge of the refuge.
+Portland Parks & Recreation manages the site as an important habitat area and an inviting place to enjoy wildlife viewing in the heart of the city.
+The Springwater Corridor, a portion of the region’s trail network, runs along the western edge of the refuge.
 A hiking trail and one hike/bike trail connect the refuge with two visitor parking lots and the Sellwood neighborhood to the east.